Embedding localisation in the COVID-19 response

 Opening up the floor for questions and discussion.

-The presentations and discussion will be framed around the following questions:
+The presentations and discussion were framed around the following questions:

 In what ways does the COVID-19 pandemic provide opportunities and entry points for enhancing the role of local actors in immediate cash response and beyond?